 Congresswoman Zoe Lofgren

 Zoe Lofgren has been a Democratic member of the United States House of Representatives since 1995.
-She represents the 19th District of California, based in the “Capital of Silicon Valley,” San Jose.
+She represents the 19th District of California, based in the “Capital of Silicon Valley,” San Jose, and the Santa Clara Valley.

 A lifelong Bay Area resident and the daughter of a truck driver and a cafeteria cook, Zoe attended public schools and attended Stanford University on a California State Scholarship, graduating with a bachelor’s degree in political science in 1970.
 Prior to attending Stanford, Lofgren worked the night shift at the Eastman Kodak plant in Palo Alto to save money for non-tuition college expenses not covered by her scholarship.
 After graduating from Stanford, she attended, with the help of a scholarship, Santa Clara University School of Law, graduating cum laude in 1975.
 She served as a member of Congressman Don Edwards’ staff for eight years in both his San Jose and Washington DC offices.
 While practicing and teaching immigration law, she was first elected to the San Jose Evergreen Community College Board in 1979.
 In 1980, she was elected to the Santa Clara County Board of Supervisors where she served for 14 years.
 Following Congressman Don Edwards’ retirement in 1994 after 32 years in Congress, Zoe was elected to the House of Representatives.
 She currently serves on the House Judiciary Committee, the House Science, Space and Technology Committee, and the Committee on House Administration.

 As the Chair of the Subcommittee on Immigration and Citizenship, and a former immigration attorney and immigration law professor, Zoe is recognized as an established champion of top-to-bottom immigration reform and a national leader in immigration policy.
 During the 113th Congress she played a key role in negotiating a comprehensive reform bill in the House Representatives as part of an eight-person bipartisan working group.

 In 2010, in part due to her work on the Development, Relief and Education for Alien Minors (DREAM) Act, then-Speaker Nancy Pelosi presented Zoe with the gavel used to preside over the passage of the bill in the House of Representatives.